Leisure Suit Larry: Wet Dreams Dry Twice: Plot

 Following the events of Wet Dreams Don't Dry, Larry is stranded in Cancúm and being forced to marry the chief's daughter.
 However, Larry still mourns for and misses Faith, who was last seen drifting out to sea.
 Larry realizes that Faith is his true love, and he must find her at any cost and make amends for the mistakes he made with her in Wet Dreams Don't Dry.
 He escapes Cancúm and becomes shipwrecked in the Kalau’a archipelago.
 With the help of his PiPhone and its artificial intelligence, Pi, Larry explores the islands of the archipelago.
 He learns that Faith was seen in the area, and as he follows her path through a series of quests, he discovers that she is now the leader of a cannibalistic tribe of women who eat men, and that she has lost her memory.
 Larry then goes on further quests around the islands to restore Faith's memory.
 Meanwhile, Prune's new CEO Mr. Wang and his assistant Nari also want to find Faith, as she was working on a self-learning algorithm that Wang wants to incorporate into a new android, the PiBot, for his own nefarious means.
 Pi discovers Faith's algorithm and it slowly starts to incorporate itself into Pi.

 Faith reveals that she has not lost her memory, but instead wanted to avoid Larry due to his previous actions.
 Larry convinces Faith that he truly loves her, but they are captured by Wang.
 Pi gets uploaded into the prototype PiBot which turns on Wang and kills him.
-As the PiBot, Pi realizes that she has romantic feelings for Larry, and she traps him inside of a virtual reality world resembling an early 8-bit Larry video game where his everyday dreams come true with the events of each day repeating over and over, and he is married to Pi who now calls herself Piper.
+As the PiBot, Pi realizes that she has romantic feelings for Larry, and she traps him inside of a virtual reality world resembling an early Larry video game where his everyday dreams come true with the events of each day repeating over and over, and he is married to Pi who now calls herself Piper.
 Faith helps Larry to escape the virtual world and Piper is shut down for good.
 Faith and Larry return to Cancúm and get married.